UCREL/pymusas/resources/welsh/README.md

 To map between the basic CorCenCC POS tags to the core USAS POS tags we have created a JSON file that contains these mappings, [./basic_cy_tags_to_core_tags.json](./resources/basic_cy_tags_to_core_tags.json).
 This mapping is based off table A.1 in [Leveraging Pre-Trained Embeddings for Welsh Taggers](https://aclanthology.org/W19-4332.pdf).

+Another way of mapping from the CorCenCC POS tags to the core USAS POS tags would be through the rich/enriched tagset rather than the basic.
+This was not done as the basic POS tags in the Gold dataset are hand annotated, whereas the rich POS tags would be predicted.
+However for the interested reader the rich to USAS core POS tags mapper can be found in [table 6 of the paper Towards A Welsh Semantic Annotation System](https://aclanthology.org/L18-1158.pdf).

 ## Semantic Tagger Resources